I know I’ve been MIA but I’m busily preparing for a re-design/re-launch so excuse the bare bones appearance of my blog. xoxo Jenn

 In a another small bowl, beat the egg yolk and heavy cream till mixed.

 Roll out the dough until 1/4″ in thickness.
 Transfer the dough to your prepared sheet pan.

-In a large bowl, combine the peach slices with the lemon juice.
+In a large bowl, combine the peach slices with the lemon juice and candied ginger.
 Add the sugar mixture.
 Gently toss until evenly coated.

 With a slotted spoon, scoop the peaches, without the liquid and place onto the pie dough, leaving a 2″ border all around.
 Pour 3 tablespoons of liquid on top and discard the rest.
 I like to add the liquid on top so it doesn’t make the crust soggy and the peaches stay moist in the oven with the extra liquid.